mjrodriguez/mjrodriguez.github.io/teaching.markdown

 ## UC Santa Cruz

+### Summer Session II
+### AM 20: Mathematical Methods for Engineers II (Intro to ODEs)

+I am currently TAing AM 20
+- Section A: Tuesday 5:00-6:30pm
+- Section B: Thursday 5:00-6:30pm
+- Office Hours: Wednesday 4:30-5:30pm

+All times in Pacific time zone.

+If you have any questions please feel free to email me at mrodrig6 at ucsc dot edu.
+The class syllabus and material can be accessed in the Canvas page.

 ### Spring 2020
 #### AM 10: Mathematical Methods for Engineers I (Intro to Linear Algebra)

-I am TA for AM 10 and lead the following discussion sections:
+I TAed for AM 10 and led the following discussion sections through Zoom:
 - Section B: Wednesday 3-4pm
 - Section C: Thursday 3:30-4:30pm
 - Building: Remote